Depth leads host Seneca to Class 1A boys track sectional championship

 “In track, you are pretty much going against yourself.
 You can’t do anything about how the other guys do.
 If I finish third at a meet, but have a PR, I would be happier than winning but not getting a PR.
 I am always looking to do better than I have done before.”

-Another dominant individual performance came from Ottawa Marquette sophomore Jacoby Gooden, who qualified for state in the 100-meter dash as well as being the anchor of the 4x100- and 4x200-meter relay teams.
-In the 4x100, he lunged at the finish line to edge Bishop McNamara’s Jackson Kirchner and his momentum carried him into a somersault beyond the finish line.
+Another dominant individual performance came from Marquette sophomore Jacoby Gooden, who qualified for state in the 100-meter dash as well as being the anchor of the 4x100- and 4x200-meter relay teams.
+In the 4x100, he lunged at the finish line to edge Bishop McNamara’s Jackson Kirchner, and his momentum carried him into a somersault beyond the finish line.

 “It was great to qualify in three of my four events,” Gooden said.
 “If someone would have told me before the meet that I would qualify in one out of four, I would have been happy.

 “I am probably more happy to qualify in both relays.
-There are a couple of seniors on those teams and they deserve to get to state.
-That’s why I went all-out like I did in the 4x1.
+There are a couple of seniors on those teams, and they deserve to get to state.
+That’s why I went all out like I did in the 4x1.
 You don’t want to leave a sectional thinking you didn’t give everything you had.”

-State qualifiers from the sectional in individual running events were Gooden and Timothy Christian’s Jonathan Kelsey in the 100, Evan Smith of IC Catholic and Billy Moore in the 200, Smith and Kelsey in the 400, Dwight’s Joe Faris, Yorkville Christian’s Graham Razum and Timothy Christian’s Ryan McKenzie in the 800, Razum and Somonauk’s Landin Stillwell in the 1600, Stillwell and Lisle’s Zeke Gonzalez in the 3200, Wilmington’s Hunter Kaitschuck and Dwight’s Joseph Duffy in the 110 hurdles, Timothy Christian’s Chandler Brady, Unity Christian’s Aiden Robinson, Duffy and Seneca’s Colton Pumphrey in the 300 hurdles.
+State qualifiers from the sectional in individual running events inlcuded Gooden and Timothy Christian’s Jonathan Kelsey in the 100, Evan Smith of IC Catholic and Billy Moore in the 200, Smith and Kelsey in the 400 and Dwight’s Joe Faris, Yorkville Christian’s Graham Razum and Timothy Christian’s Ryan McKenzie in the 800.

 “This was a real nice performance by our guys,” Seneca coach Terry Maxwell said.
-“We had a lot of top 5s and a ton of PRs.
+“We had a lot of top fives and a ton of PRs.
 Everyone ran out of their minds, and that’s what you need in a championship meet like this.

-“Travis Barr did a great job for us and freshman Brady Fort taking fourth in the mile was huge.
-Matt Stach is one of the top long jumpers in the state and he came up big for us, and so did Jesus Govea and Zeb Maxwell in the discus.”
+“Travis Barr did a great job for us, and freshman Brady Fort taking fourth in the mile was huge.
+Matt Stach is one of the top long jumpers in the state, and he came up big for us, and so did Jesus Govea and Zeb Maxwell in the discus.”